Legends live at Roddy Ranch Golf Club in Antioch

-One hour east of San Francisco is the bedroom community of Antioch.
-This sleepy town has made the transition from quaint farm town into suburbia just like so many others near the Bay area over the past 20 years.
+ANTIOCH, Calif. -- This sleepy community an hour east of San Francisco has made the transition from quaint farm town into suburbia just like so many others near the Bay area over the past 20 years.
 Ranchers and farmers have been caught in the sprawl and as land taxes rose and food prices tumbled, they had to look for new ways to squeeze earnings from their land.

 Roddy Ranch sits on a hillside, which provides great views of the Sacramento River Delta, the rangelands, and the High Sierra off in the distance.
 The wide-open spaces beckon from the start.
 At the temporary clubhouse, two saw horses with antlers let golfers try their hand at roping.
 A hitching post at the back is where Roddy sometimes ties up his horse when he comes over to play a few holes.
 The driving range with all grass tees offers the ego boost of hitting downhill to target greens.
 The broad views and sense of open space capture you right here.
 That feeling will be with for the rest of the day at the Ranch.